fernandoguedes/dotfiles/README_EN.md

 __Via Varejo - Principal Software Engineer (2020 - 2021)__

-__Activities:__ As Principal Software Engineer (Tribe Tech Lead), I guide squads to ensure the quality of deliveries and software evolution, working collaboratively to solve new initiatives focused on scalability, performance, architecture and distributed systems.
+__Activities:__ As Principal Software Engineer (or Tribe Tech Lead), I guide squads to ensure the quality of deliveries and software evolution, working collaboratively to solve new initiatives focused on scalability, performance, architecture and distributed systems.
 In addition, I follow metrics related to the maturity model, performance of APIs and services.

 I've worked with: Tech Lead, Architecture, SRE, Go, C#, PostgreSQL, ElasticSearch, Azure, Docker, Kubernetes, Continuous Integration, Continuos Development, TDD, Microservices.